Coronavirus (COVID-19) update: recreational areas open

-To maintain our high standards of water quality, water sports such as swimming, boating, canoeing and kayaking are not permitted at any of our water storages.
+To maintain the health and water quality of our catchments and reservoirs, water sports, including swimming, boating, canoeing and kayaking are not permitted at any of our sites.

 To ensure our catchments remain safe and clean, please observe these simple rules when fishing at our sites:

 - Fish from the shore only (no wading).

 - No cleaning of fish on site.

 - No berleying, ground baiting, or digging for bait.

 - Don’t litter.
 Please use the bins provided or take your rubbish home.

 - Recreational fishing licence required.
 Fisheries officers regularly check our reservoirs for illegal fishing.